Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

 The icon name is used to reference a png image file from folder ```${openhab_home}/webapps/images/```.
 These icons are used in the openHAB frontends.
 OpenHAB provides you a set of basic icons.
 To use on of the images just write the file name without it's ending (".png") between a '<' and '>'.

 Feel free to put your own icons into that directory.
 The images must be in png format, having a size of 32x32 pixel and a name with only small letters and the underscore.
+A hyphen "-" in a name has a special meaning, see Dynamic Icons.
 There was a thread in the community board where some icon source was provide:

 * [[http://www.intranet-of-things.com/software/downloads]]
 * [[https://github.com/OpenAutomationProject/knx-uf-iconset]]